-- Bus: It is possible to go direct to Phnom Penh from Bangkok, taking around 15 hours to get there.
+Bus: It is possible to go directly to Phnom Penh from Bangkok, taking around 15 hours to get there.
 You will have to swap buses at the border.
 Travel Agents in Bangkok can arrange this.

 Where to go next?

-- Elsewhere on the Cambodian Coast: From Koh Kong to Kampot and Kep, you can explore quaint fishing villages, gorge on delicious seafood barbecues or just laze on deserted beaches.
-And just off shore, you can take a boat ride to any one of the pristine tropical islands sprinkled in the surrounding seas.
+Elsewhere on the Cambodian Coast: From Kampot to Kep, you can explore quaint fishing villages, gorge on delicious seafood barbeques or just laze on deserted beaches.
+And just offshore, you can take a boat ride to any one of the pristine tropical islands sprinkled in the surrounding seas.